Mona Lisa: Description

 Mona Lisa has no clearly visible eyebrows or eyelashes, although Vasari describes the eyebrows in detail.
 (Note: Some researchers argue that it was common at this time for genteel women to pluck these hairs, as they were considered unsightly.)
 In 2007, French engineer Pascal Cotte announced that his ultra-high resolution scans of the painting provide evidence that Mona Lisa was originally painted with eyelashes and eyebrows but that these had gradually disappeared over time, perhaps as a result of overcleaning.
 Cotte discovered that the painting had been reworked several times, with changes made to the size of the face and the direction of gaze.
 He also found that in one layer the subject was depicted wearing numerous hairpins and a headdress adorned with pearls which was later scrubbed out and overpainted.

 There has been much speculation regarding the painting's sitter and landscape background.
 For example, Leonardo probably painted his sitter's appearance faithfully since her beauty is not seen as being among the best, "even when measured by late quattrocento (15th century) or even twenty-first century standards."
 Some historians in Eastern art, such as Yukio Yashiro, argue that the landscape in the background of the picture was influenced by Chinese paintings; this thesis has been contested for lack of clear evidence.

-Research in 2003 by Professor Margaret Livingstone of Harvard University said that Mona Lisa's smile disappears when observed with direct vision, known as foveal.
+Research in 2003 by Professor Margaret Livingstone of Harvard University said that Mona Lisas smile disappears when observed with direct vision, known as foveal.
 Because of the way the human eye processes visual information, it is less suited to pick up shadows directly; however, peripheral vision can pick up shadows well.
 Research in 2008 by a geomorphology professor at Urbino University and an artist-photographer revealed that Mona Lisas landscape was similar to some views in the Montefeltro region in the Italian provinces of Pesaro and Urbino, and Rimini.
 Research in 2023/2024 by geologist and art historian Ann Pizzorusso suggests that the landscape contains "several recognisable features of Lecco, on the shores of Lake Como in the Lombardy region of northern Italy."